-As described in the compensation committee charter, the compensation committee will establish and review general policies related to our compensation and benefits.
-The compensation committee will determine and approve, or make recommendations to the board of managers with respect to, the compensation and benefits of our chief executive officer, our other executive officers and our board of managers.
+As described in the compensation committee charter, the compensation committee establishes and reviews general policies related to our compensation and benefits.
+The compensation committee determines and approves, or makes recommendations to the board of managers with respect to, the compensation and benefits of our board of managers.
+As discussed in Compensation Discussion and Analysis, our executive officers are compensated by CCG under the compensation policies of Constellation.